-- 1. On the up.time tool bar, click Services. - 2.
-In the tree panel, click View Alert Profiles. - 3.
-Click the Edit Alert Profile icon beside the name of the profile that you want to edit. - The Edit Alert Profile window appears. - 4.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the tree panel, click View Alert Profiles. - Click the Edit Alert Profile icon beside the name of the profile that you want to edit.
+The Edit Alert Profile window appears. - 4.
 Edit the Alert Profile fields as described in the section, Creating Alert Profiles.